stepthom/text_mining_resources/README.md

 - [Sentiment analysis: 10 applications and 4 services](https://towardsdatascience.com/machine-learning-as-a-service-487e930265b2).
 June 2018.
 - [TWITTER SENTIMENT ANALYSIS USING COMBINED LSTM-CNN MODELS](http://konukoii.com/blog/2018/02/19/twitter-sentiment-analysis-using-combined-lstm-cnn-models/)
 - [Breakthrough Research Papers and Models for Sentiment Analysis](https://blog.paralleldots.com/data-science/breakthrough-research-papers-and-models-for-sentiment-analysis/) Article contains different types of models for Sentiment Analysis.
+- [Twitter Sentiment Analysis Overview](https://www.youtube.com/watch?v=o_OZdbCzHUA&t=235s) October 2016.
+Overview of sentiment analysis, and a step-by-step walkthrough on how to perform sentiment analysis using TextBlob!
 - [What Your Boss Could Learn by Reading the Whole Company’s Emails](https://www.theatlantic.com/magazine/archive/2018/09/the-secrets-in-your-inbox/565745/): (F. Partnoy, September 2018).
 “The lesson: Figure out the truth about how the workforce is feeling not by eavesdropping on the substance of what employees say, but by examining how they are saying it.”
 This article is centered around the topic of applying sentiment analysis to large internal unstructured text datasets (e.g. employee e-mails).
 Text analytics and NLP have become an increasingly popular approach to help search for clues that may indicate the level of employee engagement in the workplace, and any potential ‘red-flags’ that should receive particular attention by an organization and its ethical implications.
 - [Twitter Sentiment Analysis in Python using TextBlob](https://medium.freecodecamp.org/how-to-build-a-twitter-sentiments-analyzer-in-python-using-textblob-948e1e8aae14).
 Oct 2018
 - [Sentiment analysis, Concept analysis and Applications](https://towardsdatascience.com/sentiment-analysis-concept-analysis-and-applications-6c94d6f58c17).
 Jan 2018